Phil Campos

-Phil Campos was a singer who recorded a couple of albums and singles during the 1960s.
+Phil Campos was an American singer who recorded a couple of albums and singles during the 1960s.
 He was a member of folk groups, Les Baxter's Balladeers in the early 1960s and later the group leader of The Forum which had a hit in the late 1960s.
 He was also an actor who appeared in some well-known television shows.

 Career

 In the early 1960s, Campos was a member of Les Baxter's Balladeers and was with the group when they recorded their 1961 self-titled album, released on the Reprise label.

 His single "Street Fight" / "Rebel Rider" was released in 1960 on the Impact label.
 "Street Fight" would later appear on the Sin Alley! volume 4 various artists comp which was released on Sleaze Records.

 While with Les Baxter's Balladeers Campos, with his baritone voice, attracted attention.
 The Reno Gazette-Journal noted his handling of "Sinner Man" and him singing the solo parts of "Asheville Junction".

 By August 1963, Campos & Paul Hansen had recorded an album, which was released on the Crown label.

 Reporting on the Hootenanny '63 event at Carnegie Hall, Billboard's Lee Zhito wrote in the September 7 issue of the magazine that Campos with his key sense humor and dramatic projection covering the song "Street Fight" and the effect it had on the audience was the most outstanding of the new face acts.

 In a review of the 1963 various artists album Hootenanny At The Troubadour, Campos who covered the song "Captain Kidd", was singled out by the Billboard reviewer as a real talent find.

 In 1964, Campos appeared in an episode of The Folk World of Jimmie Rodgers.